The Dominance and Monopolies Review: Japan

-On 11 July 2018, the JFTC announced it closed the investigation against Apple on the suspected violation of the AMA regarding its agreement with mobile operators.
-See Section IV.
+On 11 July 2018, the JFTC announced the closure of its investigation against Apple into a suspected violation of the AMA regarding its agreement with mobile operators (see Section IV).

 On 10 April 2019, according to press reports, Amazon Japan made public that it would withdraw its measure of service point reduction system returning to consumers over 1 per cent of the purchase amount of all items at the seller's expense.
 After Amazon Japan initially made this measure public in February 2019, the JFTC started investigations on suspicion of abuse of superior bargaining position.

-The JFTC alleges that Rakuten's conduct violates Article 19 (Article 2(9)(v) 'Abuse of Superior Bargaining Position') of the AMA.
+The JFTC alleges that Rakuten's conduct violates Article 2(9)(v) (abuse of superior bargaining position) of the AMA.
 Recognising that Rakuten stated that, in consideration of influences of covid-19 on merchant staff resources, etc., it allowed the merchants to decide whether or not to participate in the measures, the JFTC withdrew its petition for an urgent injunction on 10 March 2020.
-However, the JFTC continues its investigation on Rakuten's measures.34
+However, the JFTC continues its investigation on Rakuten's measures.31

 - unjustly supplying gas for a low price, or supplying gas for a lower price only after Osaka Gas encounters a competition;